owenwould/weeding_assignment/README.md

 - run roslaunch darknet_ros darknet_ros.launch
 - Once darknet has loaded image
 - Finally run roslaunch weeding_assignment weeding_launch.launch and the weeding will begin
+- if any edges are single direction or a node is missing then reinsert map, if simulation is shut down whilst topological nav is running this can happen